-The Company's sales and operating results fluctuate from quarter to quarter and from year to year as they are affected, among other things, by the seasonal nature of its business
+The Company's results of operations fluctuate from quarter to quarter and from year to year as they are affected, among other things, by the seasonal nature of its business

-The Company's sales and operating results experience substantial fluctuations from quarter to quarter and year to year.
-In general, retail sales of the Company's products are highest in the period immediately preceding and during their particular season of use.
+The Company's results of operations experience substantial fluctuations from quarter to quarter and year to year.
+In general, retail sales of the Company's products are highest in their particular season of use and in the immediately preceding period.
 For example, retail sales for snowmobiles will be highest in fall and winter while retail sales for PWCs will be highest in spring and summer.
 Revenues in the first half of the fiscal year have generally been lower than those in the second half.
 However, the mix of product sales may vary considerably from time to time as a result of changes in seasonal and geographic demand, the introduction of new products and models and production scheduling for particular types of products.
 In addition, the Company's dealers and distributors may modify orders, change delivery schedules or change the mix of products ordered.
 The Company may also make strategic decisions to deliver and invoice products at certain dates in order to lower costs or improve supply chain efficiencies.
-As a result, the Company may not be able to accurately predict its quarterly sales and the Company's results of operations are likely to fluctuate significantly from period to period.
+As a result, the Company's results of operations are likely to fluctuate significantly from period to period such that any historical results should not be considered indicative of the results to be expected for any future period.
 In addition, the Company incurs significant additional expenses in the periods leading up to the introduction of new products which may also result in fluctuations in the Company's results of operations.
-This seasonality in revenues and expenses, along with other factors that are beyond the Company's control, including general economic conditions, changes in consumer preferences, weather conditions, tariffs, the cost or availability of raw materials or labour, discretionary spending habits and currency exchange rate fluctuations, could materially adversely affect the Company's business, results of operations or financial condition.
+The Company's annual and quarterly gross profit margins are also sensitive to a number of factors, many of which are beyond its control, including shifts in product sales mix, geographic sales trends, and currency exchange rate fluctuations, all of which the Company expects will continue.
+This seasonality in revenues, expenses and margins, along with other factors that are beyond the Company's control, including general economic conditions, changes in consumer preferences, weather conditions, tariffs, the cost or availability of raw materials or labour, discretionary spending habits and currency exchange rate fluctuations, could materially adversely affect the Company's business, results of operations or financial condition.